 As an example, it would very much be like someone giving me everything I needed to get a job done.
 Yet despite that, I scrounge around in a dumpster looking for the tools I need.
 Yuck!
 His Holy Life is my life, and His Life is the only thing that satisfies the Father and brings Him pleasure.
-If you have read this blog for any amount of time, you would have heard this:
+If you have read this blog for any amount of time or my newest book The Great Exchange, you would have heard this:

 Christ’s life as my life is His life in my life, and that’s not my life as His life, it’s HIM.

 Here’s the skinny: I must always come in the Life of the Spirit with the Will of God.
 I must not only do the Will of God but also do it according to His way.
 If I do the Will of God in the soul, I’m in as much rebellion as if I had never done the Will of God at all.
 The Will of God and the Life of God are one or it is rebellion.
 There is no distinction between the Will and the Life.

 I’ve seen many over the years hear the Will of God, and then go on to perform it themselves.
 What this left was a huge trail of tears.
 The fruit of my life and efforts is death.
 Only Christ’s very own Life can perform God’s Will.
 The goal isn’t completion of a task; it’s the Life Source.
 He wants to be the Doer of all our doing.